From Wikipedia

 |

-Timothy[2] (Phleum pratense) is an abundant perennial grass native to most of Europe except for the Mediterranean region.
-It is also known as timothy-grass, meadow cat's-tail or common cat's tail.[3]
-It is a member of the genus Phleum, consisting of about 15 species of annual and perennial grasses.
+Timothy (Phleum pratense) is a species of perennial grass native to most of Europe and northern and western Asia.[2][1]
+It is also known as timothy-grass, meadow cat's-tail or common cat's-tail.[3]
+It is a member of the genus Phleum, which consists of 17 species of annual and perennial grasses.[4]

-It is probably named after Timothy Hanson, an American farmer and agriculturalist said to have introduced it from New England to the southern states in the early 18th century.[4][5][6]
-Upon his recommendation it became a major source of hay and cattle fodder to British farmers in the mid-18th century.[7]
+It is probably named after Timothy Hanson, an American farmer and agriculturalist said to have introduced it from New England to the southern United States in the early 18th century.[5][6][7]
+Upon his recommendation it became a major source of hay and cattle fodder to British farmers in the mid-18th century.[8]

 Description